ENIAC-ZA/DevOpsFun/README.md

 ## Question 2:

 #### By far the thing I found most intereting was learning how to build and use CI/CD pipelines, I understood the concept.
 But seeing just how simple it can be blew my mind away, I immediately started thinking about projects I could apply this to and I just fell in love.
+Going forward, anything that I put into some sort of release enviornment will absolutely run through jenkins + kube.

 ## Question 3:

 #### First off let me say that If I had to list all the problems I encountered I could write a book, this was my first time using Kubernetes and Jenkins so there was a lot of trail and error invloved.
 However after getting the hang of it and understanding the basics, most of my problems stemmed from the eShopOnWeb project.
 I spent probably 5%-10% of my time with the first 2 tasks and 90%-95 with the last one.

+With every single one of the issues I encountered I always tried Googl-ing/Youtub-ing and just debugging as much as possible, there is nothing special to my methods, and it's very seldom that I use a different method to get something working.

-Some issues I encountered:
+Some funky issues I encountered:

-- Installing dotnet tools
+- Installing dotnet tools:

-- Connecting the app to SQLServer

--
+For this I initially used `dotnet tool install  dotnet-ef --global` and I got an error, I spend hours debugging this only to realise that the I needed to do a local installation instead of a global one.
+Most of the fixes for the error I got pointed me in the complete opposite direction.

+- Connecting the app to SQLServer: Setting up the enviornment for the apps was super easy, actually getting them to connect was a pain in the butt.
+The problem stemmed from a super case sensitive connect string that looks like this : `Server=10.104.12.34,1433\\SQL2022;Database=mssqllocaldb;User Id=SA;Password=test123-;Initial Catalog=Microsoft.eShopOnWeb.CatalogDb;` I found out that

+- Actually getting `dotnet run` to run the application:

-- Volotile storage/ Load-Shedding
+- Volotile storage/ Load-Shedding: